Amazing, Healthy Snack Ideas for Fatty Liver Disease

 You can mix your own ingredients into a delicious smoothie, or follow the liver-cleansing one I’m sharing with you here: 1 regular sized beet, 1 carrot, 1 cup leafy greens (like kale or spinach), one peeled lemon, 1 apple for the taste and a bit of water (or as much as you want for that perfect consistency).

 Mix those into a deliciously healthy smoothie – or make your own using various healthy fruits, veggies and greens.
-Choices are limitless here.
+Options are limitless here.

 Apple slices with peanut butter

 I usually eat one apple, sliced, with a very, very thin layer of peanut butter.
-It’s extremely important here, though, to make sure that the peanut butter is 100% peanuts and has no added oil and especially sugar (most store-brought one do!).
+It’s extremely important here, though, to make sure that the peanut butter is 100% peanuts and has no added oils or sugar (most store-brought one do!).

 Avocado goodies